leaningtech/labs/sites/cheerpj/src/content/docs/10-getting-started/02-Java-library.md

 ## 2. Create a Basic HTML File

-Let's create a basic HTML file and include and initialize CheerpJ on your page. cheerpjInit initialises the CheerpJ runtime environment.
+Let's create a basic HTML file and include and initialize CheerpJ on your page.
+The `cheerpjInit` command initialises the CheerpJ runtime environment.

 ```html title="index.html" {6, 10}
 <!doctype html>